dawn-chorus/dawn-chorus.github.io/index.md

 Every parameter of the synthesizer should be [MIDI](https://en.wikipedia.org/wiki/MIDI) controllable.
 I wanted a frequency range of 0.5Hz to 20kHz with 0.005Hz resolution and 8 (detuneable) voice polyphony.
+The global latency, i.e. the delay between MIDI control change and corresponding audio sample change in the DAC registers, should be less than 5ms.

 I also wanted to incorporate cool audio effects operating on the partials such as:
 - Controllable comb filters